icaros-usc/scaling-cma-mae/README.md

 - We also use `iterations` and `generations` interchangeably.
 - In our code (specifically `src/manager.py`), we measure `Robustness` on every iteration.
 However, this metric is only the robustness of the best-performing solution.
-The `Mean Robustness` that we describe in the paper is computed in a separate script (`src/analysis/robustness.py`) after experiments are completed.
+Instead, we compute the Corrected Metrics described in the paper in a separate script (`src/analysis/robustness.py`) after experiments are completed.

 ## License